eskay993/gamefiles/silent-hill-2/README.md

 The primary difference between this version and legluondunet's [Silent Hill 2: Director's Cut script](https://lutris.net/games/silent-hill-2-directors-cut/) is that this version does not use Wine Virtual Desktop as this causes cropping issues on Steam Deck.
 It also uses `lutris-fshack-7.1-x86_64` which seems to be a more stable on Deck.

-Both an online and offline versions of the script are provided.
+Both an online and offline version of the script are provided.
 See Version Differences below.

 #